devgpcodelabs/richtext_from_string/README.md

 annotations don't prevent you from inserting characters.

 One very interesting use case is that you don't need to split your translations anymore.
-This was necessary if you wanted to achieve click behaviour and different styling for some parts of the text.
+This was necessary if you wanted to have different click behaviour and different styling for some parts of the text.
 Also, languages are very different.
-And the order of words is different in each language, which can force you to rearrange your split translations in your multi-language application, which is quite annoying.
+And the order of words is different in each language, which can force you to rearrange your split translations in your multilingual application, which is quite annoying.

 ## Features